She joined protests against the Taliban - now she wants UK to take her in

 There was the time in 2018 when she decided to run a programme on virginity testing, a barbaric practice where women are subjected to a faux medical procedure to determine their virginity.
 Her critics rang in to complain that such a topic was being discussed in an Islamic country.

-Or the time when she ran a civil institute in Panjshir, a province in north-east Afghanistan, which brought young people together to discuss books they were reading.
+Or the time when she ran a civil institute in Panjshir, a province in northeast Afghanistan, which brought young people together to discuss books they were reading.
 Her critics denounced her as inciting secularism in the region.

 The time when she stood in the way of a local Taliban member, when he wanted to force a young girl into marriage.
 The girl fled Afghanistan and Behishta was held responsible.